-Any student who comes onto school property or attends a school function who is in possession, transfers, or uses prescription or nonprescription drugs, look-alike drugs, or alcohol shall be suspended out- of- school for ten (10) days, and may be subject to additional disciplinary action up to and including expulsion.
+Any student who comes onto school property or attends a school function who is in possession, transfers, or uses prescription or non-prescription drugs, look-alike drugs, or alcohol shall be suspended out- of- school for ten (10) days, and may be subject to additional disciplinary action up to and including expulsion.
 The same penalties apply to a student who is under the influence of prescription or non-prescription drugs that have not been prescribed for the student by a licensed prescriber, or are being used in dosages higher than those prescribed.
 This includes drug or alcohol paraphernalia.
 The same penalties will also apply to any students found responsible for attempted transactions of prescription or non-prescription drugs, look-alike drugs, alcohol, and any drug or alcohol paraphernalia.
-Furthermore, the same penalties will apply to any students found responsible for aiding transactions or attempted transactions of prescription or non-prescription drugs, look-alike drugs, alcohol, and any drug or alcohol paraphernalia.
 Furthermore, the same penalties will apply to any students found responsible for aiding transactions or attempted transactions of prescription or non-prescription drugs, look-alike drugs, alcohol, and any drug or alcohol paraphernalia.
 The police will also be notified.
 A referral will be made to the superintendent for expulsion review.
 The student must also cooperate with the Carbon-Monroe-Pike Drug and Alcohol Program and the SAP team.